 About the team

 The Digital Research team was established to help researchers make use of advanced digital technologies, and to collect insights into the needs of researchers across the university.

 Alison Clarke, Director of Digital Research, conducts engagement work with research leaders to create a digital research vision for the University, and to identify the opportunities that will help make the University a centre of excellence for digital research.
-Alison is supported by a Digital Research team led by Erin Snyder, Digital Research Manager, and incorporating a Digital Research Specialist located in each of the five faculties.
+Alison is supported by a Digital Research team led by Stuart Moran, Digital Research Team Leader, and incorporating a Digital Research Specialist located in each of the five faculties.
 The Team Leader is Chris Gell.

 is the Director of Digital Research and leads the team of Digital Research Specialists.
 Contact via email